-- 1. The practice was developed following a bottom-up approach, addressing a need identified from the industry and/ or labour market sector.

-- 2. In the context of the EDDIE ecosystem, the industry and/ or labour market are represented by the network of industrial stakeholders and which are presented in the project website.

-- 3. The current EU policies and strategies related to or affect energy efficiency in the Member States.
-These are:
+For the design and development of a BP, we propose and follow a bottom-up approach: the BP is the result of an analysis and evaluation of the current labour market, market and industry specifics as well as of the EU strategy set to achieve a digital transformation of the economic sector (including the Energy sector).
+In the context of the EDDIE ecosystem, the industry and/ or labour market are represented by the network of industrial stakeholders, which are presented in the project website.
+As for the current EU policies and strategies related to or affect energy efficiency in the Member States, these are:

 - Climate change and energy transition

 - EU digital strategy

 - Social Europe for just transitions

-- o Digital education in Europe
+- Digital education in Europe

-- o EU recovery plan
+- EU recovery plan